1

 How much do quantitative science jobs pay per year?

-As of Jul 13, 2026, the average yearly pay for quantitative science in Texas is $158,128.00, according to ZipRecruiter salary data.
+As of Aug 23, 2026, the average yearly pay for quantitative science in Texas is $158,128.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $125,300.00 and $185,400.00 per year, depending on experience, location, and employer.

-What does a quantitative scientist do?
+What is a quantitative science?

 A Quantitative Science job involves applying mathematical, statistical, and computational techniques to analyze data and solve complex problems.
 Professionals in this field work across industries such as finance, healthcare, technology, and research, using models and algorithms to derive insights and make data-driven decisions.
 They often work with large datasets, employing machine learning, statistical modeling, and data visualization to interpret results.
 Strong analytical skills and proficiency in programming languages like Python, R, or SQL are commonly required.

-What are the key skills and qualifications needed to thrive in the Quantitative Science position, and why are they important?
+What are the key skills and qualifications needed to thrive in the quantitative science position, and why are they important?

 To thrive in a Quantitative Science role, you need a strong background in mathematics, statistics, and data analysis, typically supported by an advanced degree in a quantitative discipline.
 Familiarity with programming languages such as Python or R, statistical modeling software, and experience with data visualization tools are highly valued.
 Problem-solving, critical thinking, and the ability to communicate complex findings clearly are important soft skills for success.
 These abilities are essential for accurately interpreting data, informing business or research decisions, and collaborating effectively with multidisciplinary teams.

-Spring, TX • On-site
+Dallas, TX • On-site

-Posted 24 days ago
+Posted 18 days ago

 Job description